kiancn/CallbackMethod/README.md

 # A basic basic pattern of MeReferences

 * You need a reference to an Object that will execute the method
-* You need a Method
+* You need a Method (or the string name of a method - as here)
 * You need Classes of the types of parameters the method takes

 Let's say there is a class called: